Non-Owner Car Insurance: What It Is, Cost & Who Needs It

 • Significantly cheaper than standard insurance

-• Provides liability protection when borrowing cars
+• Provides liability protection when borrowing or renting cars

-• Maintains continuous coverage history
+• Maintains continuous coverage history to avoid rate increases

 • Enables SR-22 filing without vehicle ownership